 What is the size of the default canvas

 The default canvas is based on the width and height of your monitor.
-This tends to be 1024 pixels x 1024 pixels.
 If you would like to change the default size of the canvas, you can do this through either your preferences or during creation.
 See Creating a canvas.

 Why would I change the canvas size